Art

 “Slab building” pottery uses slabs of clay to construct the piece.

 Carving pottery is another hand-building technique.
 This technique requires a few tools like a knife and spoon to carve the vessel.
 You begin with a solid block of clay and carve and scoop the clay away until you’ve created the vessel.
+And don't forget to create a unique signature like some of the most valuable pottery marks.

 Throwing on the Potter’s Wheel